Permanent bracelets have taken off! Easily add this fun experience to your jewelry business offerings with these tips.

 - Sterling silver will tarnish over time.
 This is a normal reality of the metal.
 Provide instructions to safely clean the jewelry.
 Or offer removal and cleaning service options through your business.

-How to Make a Permanent Bracelet
+How to Make a 'Permanent' Bracelet

 You'll want to measure the chain against your customer's wrist as close as possible without being too tight.
 The chain should be able to wiggle a little bit.
 Snip the chain.
 To create a more seamless look, try cutting the link of the chain to fuse together.
 Alternatively, you can slip a jump ring in and fuse that.
 Try SJ33 or KT243 for the perfect fit!
 Use your pulse arc welder to quickly and carefully fuse the metal together according to the welder's instructions and safety manual.